Last Updated on

 - some icing sugar

-Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a baking tray with baking paper.

-Separate the eggs.
+- Separate the eggs.
 Beat the egg whites with a pinch of salt until stiff.
 Set aside.

-In another bowl, beat the egg yolks and water until frothy.
-Add the sugar and vanilla extract and continue beating until the mixture thickens, about 3 minutes.
+- In another bowl, beat the egg yolks and water until frothy.
+Add the sugar and vanilla extract and continue beating until the mixture thickens about 3 minutes.
 Carefully fold in the stiff egg whites.
 Sieve the flour over this mixture and fold in carefully.

-In the meantime place a clean kitchen towel on the table and sprinkle it with some sugar.
+- Pour the batter on the prepared baking tray and bake for about 12 minutes or until golden.
+In the meantime, place a clean kitchen towel on the table and sprinkle it with some sugar.
 Carefully turn out the cake base onto this towel.
 Remove the baking paper.
 Let the cake cool completely.

-In the meantime wash and dry the raspberries.
-Set a few nice ones aside for decoration purposes.
-Halve the cake base to obtain two equal parts.
+- In the meantime, wash and dry the raspberries.
+Set 12 nice ones aside for decoration purposes.

+- Halve the cake base in the middle to obtain two equal parts.
 Place one cake slice on a rectangular serving platter.
 Spread ½ of the filling on top and add the raspberries, cover them with the remaining lemon curd filling and place the second cake slice on top.
 Refrigerate for about 2-3 hours before serving.

 - Just before serving cut the cake into squares.
 Beat the remaining double cream, place it to a piping bag and pipe cream rosettes on the cake squares.
 Place a raspberry on top of each rosette.
 Sprinkle the cake with some icing sugar.